-In this course, students will determine the steps required to implement fully secured elements to the network design.
-They will analyze tasks related to cybersecurity consultants, including software and computer security, automation, threat chasing, and IT governing compliance.
-Furthermore, students will apply hardening techniques in practical laboratory activities.
+In this course, students will investigate the critical steps required for the integration of fully secured components into network designs.
+They will examine a range of cybersecurity management tasks, including software and computer security, automation, threat hunting, and IT governance and compliance.
+Moreover, students will apply all the techniques learned in practical laboratory activities, providing them with valuable hands-on experience in enhancing network security.
+Prerequisite: SEC3000

-Web Applications and Social Network Security

-In this course, students will analyze the origins of the internet, its evolution, infrastructure, and the diversity of web-based applications, along with the principles behind network security and risk mitigation.
+SEC3300 Web Applications and Social Network Security 4.5 Quarter Credits In this course, students will analyze the origins of the internet, its evolution, infrastructure, and the diversity of web-based applications, along with the principles behind network security and risk mitigation.
 They will evaluate e-commerce, social media, email applications, and security compliance, as well as the importance of vulnerability assessments for network security.
 Students will further determine the effects of the human risk factor on cybersecurity, current social engineering techniques, and how to mitigate risk with data security education and best practices.
+Prerequisite: SEC3000